-What if I've already indicated my intent to participate in Sage, but now I don't need to get on-campus housing?
+What if I've already applied for Room Selection, but now I don't need to get on-campus housing?

 You should complete a Decline of Housing form

-online by February 21, 2013 in order to decline before receiving a lottery number.
-After February 21, you can either decline online or decline at room selection.
-If you do not decline housing prior to room selection and fail to attend, you will be charged at $100 fee.
+online by February 20, 2014 in order to decline before receiving a lottery number.
+After February 20, you can either decline online or decline at room selection.

 Where can I get more information about off-campus housing options?